AlThorStormblessed/YOLO_CCTV/README.md

 ## Testing

 Testing of a particular run can be done on random images by running test.py, changing weights.
 Best weights so far are present in train3 and train4.

+## Deepface model

+The cell with class FaceClassifier(nn.Module) etc should be run to test the model on input frame.